 - Community involvement

-All recommendations must be received or processed by LSAC as received on or before April 30th of the year of anticipated enrollment.
+All recommendations must be received or processed by LSAC as received on or before the Application Deadline of the year of anticipated enrollment.

 A helpful recommendation can address your written and oral communication skills.
 Generally, academic contacts know your written or oral communication abilities.
 An unhelpful recommendation is one that comments generally on an applicant’s character and demeanor.